The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Empirical Validation: Credit Scoring Case Study

-Here, we describe the general experimental methodology, which follows the framework introduced in Section~\ref{ssec:decision-problem}.
-The dataset is chronologically ordered, with each observation indexed by a timestep $t$ corresponding to the number of months since the start of the experiment.
-To generate statistically diverse trajectories, each experiment samples without replacement half of the dataset.\footnote{At each decision epoch $t$, rather than appending the incoming batch of $n_t$ observations, we sample $n_t$ observations without replacement from the next $2n_t$ observations in the chronological data stream.
-Subsequent batches are generated analogously from disjoint blocks of $2n_t$ observations, ensuring non-overlapping sample paths that respect temporal ordering.}
+Here, we describe the general experimental methodology, which follows the framework introduced in Section~\ref{sec:problem-formulation}.
+The dataset is chronologically ordered by loan funding date.
+In the experiments, the sequential process is indexed by decision epochs \(t_k\), and each epoch corresponds to an incoming batch of \(n_{t_k}\) observations (i.e., we allow for varying batch sizes) and a cumulative number \(N_{t_k}\) of full-feature observations.
+To generate statistically diverse trajectories while preserving temporal ordering, each sample path draws without replacement one half of each chronological block: if the batch at epoch \(k\) contains \(n_{t_k}\) observations, we sample \(n_{t_k}\) observations from the next \(2 n_{t_k}\) observations in the ordered stream.
+Blocks are disjoint across epochs.

-First, \textit{the incumbent model} is trained on the first $N_0$ data points, covering 2014--2015, resulting in an effective dataset of size $N_0=189{,}250$.
+First, {the incumbent model} is trained on the first $N_0$ data points, covering 2014--2015, resulting in an effective dataset of size $N_0=189{,}250$.
 It uses an initial feature set $\mathcal{I}$ of size $|\mathcal{I}|=7$: annual income, job tenure, debt-to-income ratio, FICO score, funding amount, loan duration, and loan purpose.
 Starting in 2016, alternative data become available (e.g., loan grade, number of open credit lines, bank cards, installments, mortgages, revolving accounts), expanding the feature set to $\mathcal{C}$ with $|\mathcal{C}|=29$, and training of the challenger begins.
-Table \ref{tab:feature_sets} reports the complete list of features and their descriptions for both the incumbent and challenger models.